PerilousBooklet/archiver/README.md

 # Archiver
-A shell script that copies locally a list of files/folders from web urls.
+A shell script that copies locally a list of projects from a JSON file.

 ## Folders Structure